amritasinhayaymoji/funnyfriend/README.md

 🎯 Runs fully in Python backend — designed for Raspberry Pi, IoT devices, and smart mirrors

-⚠️ Note: This version is not submitted for the Google Home API Developer Challenge but is featured in the YouTube video to show what’s possible next.
 ---
 ## 📷 Why Not in Browser?